Early childhood theories and research for learning and development

 Summary

-Maslow suggested that human needs are arranged in a hierarchical order and must be satisfied, beginning with the most basic physiological needs and culminating with self-actualization.
+Maslow suggested that human needs are arranged in a hierarchical order and must be satisfied, beginning with the most basic physiological needs and culminating with self-actualisation.
 This theory provides us with valuable insight into early childhood development.

 When discussing early childhood, Maslow's hierarchy of needs can help explain why some children struggle more than others.
 Children in their first few years of life rely heavily on their caregivers to meet their basic survival needs, such as food and shelter, before they can focus on higher-level goals like developing relationships or achieving success academically.
 Without those essential building blocks being met, a child may not have the foundation for growth and learning later in life.